Roll-up vehicles: Simplify your cap table & speed up fundraising

 Don't make the mistake of only reaching out to VCs only when you're in desperate need of capital.
 Instead, focus on cultivating relationships over time.

 Vestd’s digital cap table updates automatically to provide an accurate reflection of your company’s ownership.
-All plans include this as standard.
-What’s more, if you wish to, you can share your cap table with investors once they’re onboard.
+All plans include this as standard, but you can try it out for free.

 On a related note, investors can also use Vestd to monitor their portfolios.

-To summarise, there's no singular convention for approaching VCs.
+In short, there's no singular convention for approaching VCs.
 As long as you approach VCs with the information they’re looking for, you have a solid chance of success!